 The Tasting Room

-From the parking lot, the first building you will come to is that of the tasting room.
-The tasting room is big and inviting with a massive stone fireplace, bar to ceiling mirror and a dining area.
+From the parking lot, the first building you will come to is the tasting room.
+The tasting room is big and inviting with a massive stone fireplace, bar to ceiling mirror, and a dining area.
 The room has lots of windows and uses its natural light well.

-If you are interested in tasting it was $5 for six tastings when I went and you could take that off the price of a bottle if you bought one.
+If you are interested in tasting, it was $5 for six tastings when I went, and you could take that off the price of a bottle if you bought one.
 What I was most impressed with was how well priced the wine was.
-The bottles ranged from $10 – $30 which is pretty low priced for a nice winery with good wine.
+The bottles ranged from $10 – $30, which is well priced for a nice winery with good wine.

 If you are hungry while wine tasting, they have a small cafe with cheese and different types of sandwiches.
-I got a roast beef, red pepper, and Gouda sandwich and was impressed as it was really tasty.
-You can eat on the patio which overlooks the grounds and adds to the ambiance.
+I got a roast beef, red pepper, and Gouda sandwich and was impressed as it was delicious.
+You can eat on the patio, which overlooks the grounds and adds to the ambiance.

-After tasting, head over to the museum and on the way be sure to look at the beautiful selection of flowers they have along the property as well as the amphitheater that has housed bands from The Doobie Brother to Darius Rucker.
+After tasting, head over to the museum.
+On the way, be sure to look at the beautiful selection of flowers they have along the property as well as the amphitheater that has housed bands from The Doobie Brother to Darius Rucker.

-The last stop on the property is the museum which is across from the tasting room.
+The last stop on the property was the museum, which is across from the tasting room.
 It has a whole bunch of unique pieces of local history, including frogs from Mark Twain lore, mining equipment, stagecoaches, and the world’s largest gold flake.